aravazzibb/swe-tech-challenge/README.md

 - tests suite

 ## PART 3: integration and documentation (30m) 🤝
-After finishing PART 1 and 2, you should integrate the back-end into the front-end app and document how to run both apps integrated
+After finishing PART 1 and 2, you should integrate the back-end into the front-end app and document how to run both apps integrated.

 ### Evaluation criteria 🧪
 - clarity and completeness of the documentation on running both applications together